When we call God “Abba Father”, we must act with filial reverence to Him.

 - And give your neighbor the same love and respect you owe yourself.

-The first mention of Abba in the New Testament is in Mark 15:36.
+The first mention of Abba in the New Testament is in Mark 14:36, “And He said, “Abba, Father, all things are possible for You.
+Take this cup away from Me; nevertheless, not what I will, but what You will.”
 Here, Jesus experiences great turmoil in the Garden of Gethsemane.
 He prays to God as He realizes the imminent end of His human life.
 He defers to Abba.
 Jesus hesitates in mortal fear over the painful consequences of His ministry because His views on spirituality and ethics are radical in his day.
 He knows that the Jewish church leaders and Romans will seek to kill him.

 Abba Father in Paul’s eyes